 - Rinse toor dal thoroughly in cold water.

-- Into a pressure cooker, add washed dal, water, turmeric powder, red chilli powder, chopped tomato, garlic, tamarind extract and salt to taste.
-Pressure cook until dal is completely softened.
+- Into a pressure cooker, add dal, water, turmeric powder, red chilli powder, chopped tomato, garlic, tamarind extract, and salt to taste.
+Pressure cook until dal softens.

-- Once the cooker depressurizes, mash/ whisk further break down the cooked ingredients.
+- Once the pressure is released, mash/ whisk to further break down the cooked ingredients.

-- Add this seasoning to cooked lentils and cook for another 4-5 minutes on a low flame.
-If you want a soupy consistency, you may need to add more water.
-At this point, salt for taste and spice and adjust as necessary.
+- Add this seasoning to mashed dal, combine and cook for another 4-5 minutes on a low flame.
+If you want a soupy dal consistency, add more water, and adjust.
+Taste for salt and adjust that too if necessary.

-- Garnish with freshly coriander leaves and enjoy it with steamed rice or rotis.
+- Garnish with fresh coriander leaves and enjoy dal with steamed rice or rotis.

 - Tweak the quantity of each ingredient as per your taste and preference.

-- Toor dal can be stored in refrigerator for a day.
+- Toor dal can be stored in refrigerator for up to a day.